EddieKHHo/simDominanceModifier/README.md

 | absFitness | Absolute fitness of individual.                                                                                                                   |

 # References
-Porter, AH., Johnson, NA. & Tulchinsky, AY.
-(2017) A New Mechanism for Mendelian Dominance in Regulatory Genetic Pathways: Competitive Binding by Transcription Factors.
+Porter AH, Johnson NA, Tulchinsky A. (2017) A New Mechanism for Mendelian Dominance in Regulatory Genetic Pathways: Competitive Binding by Transcription Factors.
 Genetics 205, 101–112.

-Grieshop K, Ho EK, Kasimatis KR.
+Grieshop K, Ho EKH, Kasimatis KR.
 (2024) Dominance reversals: the resolution of genetic conflict and maintenance of genetic variation.
 Proceedings of the Royal Society B, 291(2018), p20232816. (doi: 10.1098/rspb.2023.2816)